BPScott/talk-the-step-after-styleguides/index.md

 <section markdown="1">
 ## Data domain objects
-which is implemented by your
+pass information to your

-## Component Library
+## Presenter Classes
-which is documented within your
+which provide display logic for your

-## Styleguide
+## Templates

 <aside class="notes" markdown="1">
 So you end up with the flow of a Data Domain object from your database is